 Hobart is one of Australia’s oldest cities and it’s buzzing with great restaurants that carry amazing Australian wines and will serve up some of the freshest seafood and mouthwatering steaks on the planet.

 If you happen to find yourself here at the beginning of the year, then you’ll be easily seduced by the Lavender Fields at Bridestowe Estate, perfect for a run that will leave you endlessly inspired.
+You will also be amazed by the surreal painting created by some Tasmanian landscape artists.
 Whatever you choose to do in “Tassie”, you’re going to be solidly spoiled for choice.